bensmrs/gendarme/README.md

 * A name for your encoder, representing the target data structure
 * The internal type of your target data structure

-To work with `ppx_marshal`, encoder modules must be named `Marshal_<encoder name>`.
+To work with `ppx_marshal`, encoder modules must be named `Gendarme_<encoder name>`.
 The author would appreciate PRs to add new encoders to the codebase, so that everything is gathered in a single repository.

 #### Encoder signature